 Fanatiz is a sports-focused live TV service that caters to international soccer fans.
 The channel lineup includes networks such as beIN Sports, GolTV and Real Madrid.

-Fanatiz has rights to stream about 25 soccer leagues and competitions from around the world.
+Fanatiz has rights to stream more than 25 soccer leagues and competitions from around the world.
 The availability of certain leagues varies based on where you live.

 I tried Fanatiz with three different streaming devices, two Smart TVs and an Android smartphone around my house.
 Here is everything you need to know.

 - What leagues does Fanatiz have?

 - Can I record Fanatiz TV?

 - Fanatiz on Roku and Smart TVs

 - Fanatiz mobile app